-For AIFMs not incorporated in an EU member state (that is, "third country" AIFMs), a different regime (the Dutch National Private Placement Regime (NPPR)) is available, provided that the relevant conditions are met.
+For AIFMs not incorporated in an EU member state (third country AIFMs), a different regime (the Dutch National Private Placement Regime (NPPR)) is available, provided that the relevant conditions are met.

-For VC funds (and as of 1 March 2018 also for a wider range of AIFMs), the European Venture Capital Fund (EuVECA

-(Regulation) (EU) 345/2013, as amended by Regulation (EU) 2017/1991) allows venture capital managers to raise funds across Europe with an EU-wide marketing passport, without having to follow the NPPR, if certain requirements are met.
+For VC funds (and as of 1 March 2018 also for a wider range of AIFMs), the European Venture Capital Fund (EuVECA (Regulation) (EU) 345/2013, as amended by Regulation (EU) 2017/1991) allows VC managers to raise funds across Europe with an EU-wide marketing passport, without having to follow the NPPR, if certain requirements are met.
 The EuVECA regulation is addressed to AIFs that focus on portfolio companies which are start-ups or other early-stage companies.